Social Lab 15 – Pilot Action 1

 This set the ground for a fruitful teamwork on the MORRI indicators in which three groups elaborated on potential short-, mid- and long-term effects of RRI on science, economy and society that occur at project-level.
 The three groups presented their results by contextualizing the indicators in their respective environment and explaining the motives and thoughts that guided them in revising and reformulating the indicator descriptions.
 Reflecting on the group results in view of RRI as a concept that permeates sectorial and thematic borders, it became clear how smaller positive effects of RRI have the potential to aggregate to larger, interdependent and mutually reinforcing impacts across sectors and areas.

-The revised indicator descriptions underwent a final critical assessment through the Fraunhofer team and were subsequently disseminated within the SL/community.
+The revised indicator descriptions will undergo a final critical assessment through the Fraunhofer team and will subsequently be disseminated within the SL/community.

 Participants, institutions